top of page

 • Their relationship to you

 How informant data is stored: Informant questionnaires and information are stored in the same secure manner as your own data - typically as password-protected documents or in secure Google Forms/Drive folders.
 Informant data is treated as part of your clinical record and is subject to the same retention periods and confidentiality protections.
+Research team member and supervisor data is processed in the same manner as the rest of your research data.

-Informant rights: Informants have the same data subject rights as outlined in this policy, including the right to access, rectify, or request deletion of their personal information, subject to our professional obligations to maintain your complete clinical record.
+Informant rights: Informants have the same data subject rights as outlined in this policy, including the right to access, rectify, or request deletion of their personal information, subject to our professional obligations to maintain your complete clinical/services record.

 How we will use your data within our practice